nextgis/nextgisweb/doc/developer/create.rst

    :<json jsonobj connection: WMS connection.
    :<json string imgformat: Image format.
 Available values can fetched from WMS connection.
    :<json string wmslayers: String with layer identifiers separated with comma.
 Available layers can fetched from WMS connection.
+   :<json jsonobj vendor_params: Additional parameters added to each request.
+This is key and value list.
    :statuscode 201: no error

 **Example request**: